emylonas/mat-med/_gardens/sgiorgiom-2.md

 SGM-discorsi: "/assets/img/g-sgm-discorsi_costa.jpg"
 SGM-dioscoridesGk: "/assets/img/g-sgm-Greek_Dioscorides.jpg"
 SGM-luminare: "/assets/img/g-sgm-luminare_maius.jpg"
-SGM-mattioli:  "/assets/img/g-sgm-mattioli_1604.png"
+SGM-mattioli:  "/assets/img/g-sgm-mattioli_1604.jpg"
 SGM-mesue: "/assets/img/g-sgm-mesue.png"
 SGM-opusPandectarum:  "/assets/img/g-sgm-opus_pandectarum.jpg"
 SGM-fornelli: "/assets/img/g-sgm-fornelli.jpg"

 ---

-## The Apothecary Shop and Laboratory (San Giorgio Maggiore)
+## The Apothecary Shop and Laboratory

 ### 1. Setting up of the Laboratory

-Early in the 16th century, the Benedictines of the S. Giorgio Monastery started running an annexed apothecary shop, whose maintenance and supply costs are recorded until its suppression in 1806.
-[EM: From this documentation, we are able to learn ]
+Documents in the Venice State Archives show that already in the first decades of the 16th century, the Benedictines of the Monastery of St. George had begun to run an adjoining apothecary shop.
+The maintenance and supply costs of this were recorded until the suppression of the monastery in 1806.
+The oldest document is a receipt from 1529 for the purchase of some equipment for the apothecary's shop, which was therefore already in operation at that time.

 <div style="display:flex;align-items:top;justify-content:space-between"><figure style="flex:3;margin-bottom:.5em;margin-top:0;max-width:70%"><img src="{{ page.SGM-receipt | relative_url }}" class="img-ctr" align="center"/>
 <figcaption><strong>ASV, San Giorgio Maggiore, b.
 26</strong>, 1529<br/>
-Bill for the purchase of of a kiln mouth for alembics, with associated round cover stone </figcaption>
+Bill for the purchase of a kiln mouth for alembics, with associated round cover stone </figcaption>
 </figure>
 <img src="{{ page.SGM-alembicH | relative_url}}" style="flex:1;max-width:26%;align-self:flex-start;"/>
 </div>